 Sometimes the traffic is so bad on my commute to and from school, that I am in my car for almost two hours.
 I can’t spend all of my time planning and preparing new lessons every night.
 I need time to spend with my family and friends.
 It is a constant struggle because I LOVE lesson and unit planning, but I don’t want to use ALL my time planning lessons.

-The lesson lists below are great to use on a weekly/monthly basis or for middle school sub plans.
+The full year lesson plans lists below are great to use on a weekly/monthly basis or for middle school sub plans.
+If you want no-prep full year ELA lessons check out my Full Year Middle School English Language Arts Lesson Bundle 1 or 2.
+Learn more about this full year bundle here.

 Scope and Sequence/Long Range Plans

-This resource contains long range plans/scope and sequence for teaching Grade 7 and 8 English Language Arts.
+This resource contains long-range plans/scope and sequence for teaching Grade 7 and 8 English Language Arts.
 Teachers are provided with a general monthly overview.
 Plans can be used by either split or straight grade teachers.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-Find long range plans for teaching Language Arts, Math, History, Geography, Drama and Dance in this resource.
+Find long-range plans for teaching Language Arts, Math, History, Geography, Drama and Dance in this resource.
 The plans are based on the Ontario Grade 7 and 8 Curriculum.
 It provides a general monthly overview for each subject.
 Plans can be used by either split or straight grade teachers.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-This is a no prep – just photocopy and go activity for any fiction novel.
+This is a no-prep – just photocopy and go activity for any fiction novel.
 Students are given a choice of 9 different activities to demonstrate their understanding of their novel.
 The sample assignments included are: design a video game manual, symbolic life map, social media profile, oral presentations, letter to a movie director, create a blog and news story.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-This is a no prep, photocopy and teach, year-long bundle.
-This bundle includes holiday writing prompts such as: Halloween, Christmas, Valentine’s Day and Easter.
-It also includes seasonal writing prompts such as: fall, winter, spring, summer and back to school.
-Students will select one the provided seasonal or holiday themed character roles and create a written or visual product based on the character’s specific writing prompt using the RAFT (role, audience, format, topic) format.
+This is a no-prep, photocopy and teach, year-long bundle.
+This bundle includes holiday writing prompts such as Halloween, Christmas, Valentine’s Day, and Easter.
+It also includes seasonal writing prompts such as fall, winter, spring, summer, and back to school.
+Students will select one of the provided seasonal or holiday-themed character roles and create a written or visual product based on the character’s specific writing prompt using the RAFT (role, audience, format, topic) format.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-20 different writing prompts are included in this resource that can be used as a stand alone assignment, sub plans or enrichment task.
+20 different writing prompts are included in this resource that can be used as a stand-alone assignment, sub plans, or enrichment task.
 Integrate these prompts into your writer’s workshop classes or any ELA writing lesson.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Help your students purposely engage with non-fiction texts using this differentiated article of the week four lesson bundle.
-This no-prep, print and go resource can be used in any content area or English Language Arts classroom to help students gain background knowledge, practice their reading, writing and analysis skills as well as keep classroom engagement high.
+This no-prep, print and go resource can be used in any content area or English Language Arts classroom to help students gain background knowledge, practice their reading, writing, and analysis skills as well as keep classroom engagement high.
 Each week assign an article for students to read and respond to – 4 different response types included.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Media Literacy and Speaking Resources

-- Hot Topics Class Debate Assignment: This can be used with any type of Nonfiction text, news broadcast, documentary or video on any topic in the content areas Science, Math, History, Geography, World News.
-A lesson plan is provided explaining how to use this strategy in guided practice – modeled, shared and independent.
+- Hot Topics Class Debate Assignment: This can be used with any type of Nonfiction text, news broadcast, documentary, or video on any topic in the content areas of Science, Math, History, Geography, World News.
+A lesson plan is provided explaining how to use this strategy in guided practice – modeled, shared, and independent.

 - Book Talk Assignment: In this Book Talk presentation assignment, students review their book for the class.
 Students are provided with several presentation ideas on how to creatively review their novel for the class.
 Book Talks encourage students to be accountable for their independent reading in an engaging manner.

 - Rant Writing Unit: Students rant to each other daily, why not channel that creative energy into some high-quality writing?
-Rants are an engaging way to get students writing and sharing their thoughts and opinions in the classroom.
+Rants are an engaging way to get students to write and share their thoughts and opinions in the classroom.

 - Lesson Ideas: Where to Look for Inspiration